-Ten years.
-An entire decade.
+Thirteen years have passed.
+More than an entire decade.
 Not that I thought I would ever forget, but the remembering still surprises me.
-It's April 26th, her would-be birthday, and every year for the past ten I remember.
+April 26th would have been her birthday, and every year for the past thirteen, I remember.

 I kept the small blanket I wanted to wrap her in, a pale yellow with a tiny print of animals on the edge.
 In my excitement of learning the news I had purchased it.
 It seemed a frivolous buy for someone so careful with their money.
 It lays silently now in a wooden chest that smells of cedar never knowing the warmth of its intended body.

 That same chest holds my hospital bracelet, the sonogram picture, and a little angel shaped box lined with blue velvet.
 'Mathia" is etched on the lid in flowing script.
 I suppose those are all representations of her death, but I keep them because I have nothing of her life.
 So brief, her life, like wisps of smoke that disappear into the air once the fire is gone.
 I never saw her face, but I know it was beautiful.

 I like the remembering and the new tears I let myself cry.
 Her life was real.
 Her death was real.
 I place my fingers on the pulse of my loss and feel the pounding.
 It's still alive.
 I'm still alive.

 I believe one day I will see her.
 I will hold her.
 That's when my arms will finally stop their aching.